GoodOldWoW/VP_TalentsRU/README.md

 This is a test version of the addon.

+---

 Guide:
 1. Press and hold the `Alt` key
 2. Hover your mouse over the talent icon

+*If mouse was hovered over the talent icon and after that you pressed the `Alt` key - nothing will change.*

+---

 Talent translation is available for the following classes:
 - Mage